Vågsbygd

-Vågsbygd is a borough and district in the city of Kristiansand which lies in the municipality of Kristiansand in Agder county, Norway.
+Vågsbygd is a borough and district in the city of Kristiansand which lies in Kristiansand Municipality in Agder county, Norway.
 It is the largest borough and district in Kristiansand.
-Until 1965, Vågsbygd was a part of Oddernes municipality.
+Until 1965, Vågsbygd was a part of Oddernes Municipality.
 The borough includes the districts of Flekkerøy, Voiebyen, Vågsbygd/Augland, and Slettheia.
 The Kristiansand Cannon Museum on Kroodden is an authentic fortress from World War II.

 The Vågsbygd district includes many islands including Bragdøya, Andøya, Fredriksholm, and Flekkerøya (with Christiansø Fortress).

 Attractions

 Centre for the Protection of Vessels

 On Andøya in Vågsbygd is the Bredalsholmen Shipyard and Preservation Centre, a Centre for protection of vessels at the former Bredalsholmen yard.
 Bredalsholmen Shipyard and Preservation Centre is a national hub for maintenance of museum ships and cherish worthy coastal culture, and a drydock with considerable capacity.

 Cannon Museum

 Kristiansand Cannon Museum was built by the German occupational forces during World War II.
 This is one of Norway's best preserved cannon plants from the war, complete with 45 mm cannon turrets, ammunition and charging facilities, workshops, offices and barracks.